 A W-AGF acting on behalf of an N5GC device shall use the "null-scheme" as specified in 3GPP TS 33.501 [24] to generate a SUCI.

-Each UE contains a permanent equipment identifier (PEI) for accessing 5GS-based services.
+If a UE is a Multi-USIM UE, the UE shall use a separate permanent equipment identifier (PEI) for each USIM the UE operates for accessing 5GS-based services; otherwise, each UE contains a permanent equipment identifier (PEI) for accessing 5GS-based services.

 In this release of the specification, the IMEI, the IMEISV, the MAC address together with the MAC address usage restriction indication and the EUI-64 are the only PEI formats supported by 5GS.
 The structure of the PEI and its formats are specified in 3GPP TS 23.003 [4].